Sotheby's International Realty

 Arroyo Hondo

-A tangible link to the region’s ancient history, Arroyo Hondo takes its name from a nearby seasonal stream and is home to the preserved remnants of a 14th-century Pueblo site (sorry not open to the public without permission).
+A tangible link to the region’s ancient history, Arroyo Hondo takes its name from a nearby seasonal stream.
+It is also home to the preserved remnants of a 14th-century Pueblo site (though, unfortunately, these are not open to the public without permission).

 Seton Village

-Nearby Seton Village honors the legacy of Ernest Thompson Seton, one of the founding pioneers of the Boy Scouts of America, whose naturalist vision helped shape the area’s character, reflecting the harmony between heritage and community.
+Seton Village honors the legacy of Ernest Thompson Seton, one of the founding pioneers of the Boy Scouts of America.
+His naturalist vision helped shape the area’s character, reflecting the harmony between heritage and community.

 Sunlit Hills